tmilev/calculator/README.md

 ```
 bin/calculator server 10000
 ```
+The number 10000 gives you computation timeout (computations that take longer than 10000 seconds will crash).
 Leave the terminal window open if you'd like to monitor what's going on.
-The calculator will tell you on which port it got bound.
-The defaults are 8155 (http) and 8166 (https).
+The calculator will try to bind on ports 8155 (http) and 8166 (https).

 6. Open your favorite browser and navigate to